IgniteUI/igniteui-xplat-docs/doc/en/components/blazor-webassembly-how-to-read-and-write-excel-files-to-reduce-server-load.md

 ### Adding NuGet Package

-In order to use the Blazor excel library, you need to add the following @using statement:
+In order to use the Blazor excel library, you need to install **IgniteUI.Blazor.Documents.Excel** package from NuGet and add the following namespace to your application:

 ```razor
 @using Infragistics.Documents.Excel